adijha2401/DarwixAIHackathon/README.md

 senior developer or a patient mentor, rephrasing the feedback to be empathetic, constructive, and educational, ensuring the recipient understands the "why" behind the suggestion, not just the "what."

+**Digital Skeptic AI** is an assistant designed to help readers critically analyze news articles.
+Instead of telling you what is "true" or "false," it highlights claims, examines language, and provides questions and prompts to guide your independent verification.

+---

+## Key Features

+1. **Core Claim Extraction:** Identifies 3-5 main factual claims in an article.
+2. **Language & Tone Analysis:** Classifies articles as Neutral, Persuasive, Opinionated, or Emotionally Charged.
+3. **Red Flag Detection:** Detects loaded language, biases, or poor reporting practices.
+4. **Verification Questions:** Generates insightful questions to help readers fact-check the article.
+5. **Entity Recognition:** Identifies key people, organizations, and locations with investigation prompts.
+6. **Counter-Argument Simulation:** Summarizes the article from a hypothetical opposing viewpoint to highlight biases.

+---

+## Folder Structure